2021–22 Bangladesh Police FC season: December

 On 12 December Bangladesh Police FC defeated 1–0 goal Sheikh Russel KC.
 Winning goal by Amredin Sharifi on 4 minutes and ensured their victory.
 As a result of this match they have qualified to Semi-finals.

 On 14 December Bangladesh Police FC lost by 1–2 goals versus Bashundhara Kings.
 On 8 minutes Danilo Quipapá goal took lead Police FC.
 In the 30 minutes Kings Mohammed Ibrahim equalized 1–1 and finished half time.
 In the second half both team played goalless end of second half extended 30 minutes Yeasin Arafat goal on 119 minutes ensured Kings victory.

 On 26 December Bangladesh Police FC 1–1 draw versus Saif Sporting Club.
 On 55 minutes Saif defender Emery Bayisenge penalty goal took lead Saif SC but in the additional time 90+2 minutes goals by Amredin Sharefi draw the match and both teams share point.

 On 28 December Bangladesh Police FC lost 0–2 goals against Chittagong Abahani.
 In the first half 24 minutes scored by Arifur Rahman Chittagong Abahai hold lead and end first half.
 In the second half 60 minutes William Twala goal Chittagong Abahani made 2–0 and they ensure 3 points.

 February

-On 4 February Bangladesh Police FC has meet season first away match against Saif Sporting Club and lost by 0–1 goal.
+On 4 February Bangladesh Police FC had their season's first away match against Saif Sporting Club and lost by 0–1 goal.
 Both team in the first half has played goalless.
 In the second half regulations times ended 0–0 but in the additional time on 90+2 minutes Saif SC Rwandian defender Emery Bayisenge goal gave them 3 points and left the field with victory.
 Bangladesh Police FC started Premier League journey will lost match.